Pecneb/computer_vision_research/README.md

 **TODO:** improve dataclasses to store objects and detections with more features
 **TODO:** implement SQLite DB logging
-**TODO:** implement linear regression to predict future position of objects

-**Notice:** tracking could be improved: calculating the average of bounging box area, x, y, width, height or iterate trough the history for a given depth
+**Notice:** linear regression implemented, very primitive, but working **Notice:** tracking could be improved: calculating the average of bounging box area, x, y, width, height or iterate trough the history for a given depth

 ## Darknet